nitsatiisc/caulk/README.md

 Once again, one sets the parameters `h_domain_size, m_domain_size` and `k_domain_size` for obtaining different benchmarks.
 This test uses a base table in `polys_cq` directory corresponding to the size parameter `h_domain_size`.

-One expects to see the following performance for the online phase for a table size of 1 million.
+We expect to see the following performance profile for the online phase for a table size of 1 million, where the x-axis denotes the hamming distance of the table for which sub-vector argument is generated from the pre-processed table.

 ![img.png](img.png)